Frequently Asked Questions

 Be sure to see the Tips for Teachers page on this web site.
 There is a link to it from the Information Page for this title.

-Does it match the USII Virginia Standards of Learning (SOL)?
+Does it match the 2023 USII revised Virginia Standards of Learning (SOL)?

-Our Second Edition incorporates the Virginia SOL revisions for this subject approved in the spring of 2016.
-Like our earlier edition, it includes some additional material as well to flesh out certain topics more effectively.
-Each unit lists the specific SOL correlation for the pages in that unit.
+Our Second Edition is largely based on the 2015 Virginia SOL for this subject approved in the spring of 2016.
+Like our earlier edition, it also includes additional material to flesh out certain topics more effectively.
+This edition does include the broad topics listed in the 2023 revised USII SOL, but doesn't include every specific item added by the revision committee.

 What about the cost?

-Coming this summer: All sections of Frameworks for America's Past will be available as free PDF downloads for teachers, and will include permission to photocopy the pages for use with their own students starting with the 2025-26 school year.
-The matching web site will remain free as well.
+Announcement: All sections of Frameworks for America's Past are now available to individual teachers and parents as free PDF downloads, and include permission to photocopy the pages for use with their own students.

 Thank you for your past support for this project.

-Please see the Prices and Ordering link on this title's Information Page for more details.
+Please see the Ordering / Downloading link on this title's Information Page for more details.

 May we place a link to pages on this web site?